castrodrigo/PUC_proof_of_concept/README.md

 All the microservices respepct the boundaries of scope and are responsible for their matter, consulting others when it is necessary to retrieve out-ot-scope information and append to data.

 #### Services Running
-- Microservice-Disciplina - Controller of available subjects
+- Microservice-Disciplina - Controller of available subjects.
-- Microservice-Curso - Controller of available courses
+- Microservice-Curso - Controller of available courses.
-- Microservice-Usuario - Controller of user management and auth generation
+- Microservice-Usuario - Controller of user management and auth generation.
-- Microservice-Gateway - Route manager for all services
+- Microservice-Gateway - Route manager for all services.

 ### Frontend Client
 Application using React with a series of components and Redux to manage the State.
 Besides the natural components, there are a series of components who are directly connected to the microservices, being the access interface to handle their data trough the available API.

 #### Application Running
-- Frontend - Web Application to access the Gateway methods
+- Frontend - Web Application to access the Gateway methods.

 ## Running
 Running the application will make it possible to access public and private methods through the API and use the Frontend to navigate alongside data that is gathered from public endpoints.